How to Throw a Squatted Dance Party – Anonymous (2018)

 An Excerpt From an Interview With Earl Livermore About the Indians of All Tribes (Ioat) Occupation of Alcatraz – 1970

-1946-1989, Capitalism, Date, Defining the Enemy, Indigenous, Occupation, Subjectives of Refusal, Tactics of Disruption
+1946-1989, Date, Defining the Enemy, Disruptive Spaces, Imperialism, Indigenous, Institutions, Occupation, Subjectives of Refusal, Tactics of Disruption, White Supremacy

 This is a transcript of an interview with Earl Livermore, a leader of the American Indian Movement.
 He describes the thought behind occupying Alcatraz, the organization of various committees, schools, medical centers, and transportation methods on the island, as well as the outside support the activists have been receiving in support of their occupation.
 Additionally, he reads a part of the Alcatraz Proclamation (1969) to give listeners a clearer sense of what specifically the Indian activists desire of Alcatraz.